 They assist the clergy at communion by serving the wine during communion.

 Flowers are place in the sanctuary every Sunday.
 Donations for Memorial Altar Flowers are always appreciated.
-A schedule is posted on the Memorial Wall, and envelopes are beside the Parish Mail Slots in the Gathering Space to use for donations.

 They read the passages from the Bible during the service.